keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 Here were some of the reasons why I applied to Appacademy:

-- It got great reviews, 98% of graduates get careers and their tuition plan is pretty neat- pay a $5k deposit up front and only pay the rest of tuition if you get a job after the program.
+- It got great reviews, a high percentage of graduates get careers and their tuition plan is pretty neat- pay a $5k deposit up front and only pay the rest of tuition if you get a job after the program.
 If you get a job within a certain time period after graduation you pay ~18-22% of your first years salary.
 If not you don't pay any more fees.
 I am not sure if you get your deposit back.
 - I was currently learning Elixir and it's syntax looked very similar to Ruby.
 The program was in Ruby so I though it wouldn't be too hard to transition to.
 Plus a lot of companies who are incorporating Elixir into their stack were or are currently using Ruby.
 I felt experience in both would be valuable.
 - Their curriculum was up to date- they teach Ruby, Rails, React, Redux.
 They did use Backbone a few months back but now they've switched to React and Redux.
 I also had a basic understanding of the React and Redux model.